The question behind the work

 The law at the service of humanity

 Humanity Above All means every person deserves dignity, respect and the chance to be heard.
+The Law At The Service Of Humanity means legal knowledge has little value if it is disconnected from compassion.

 Therapeutic justice and restorative justice